Grandparents Rights in PA – Everything You Need To Know

 In terms of visitations rights, a grandparent can also seek any form of custody if they can establish by clear and convincing evidence all of the following:

 - The grandparent has assumed or is willing to assume responsibility for the child.

-- The grandparent has a sustained, substantial and sincere interest in the welfare of the child.
+- The grandparent has a sustained, substantial and sincere and best interest in the welfare of the child.

 - Neither parent has any form of care and control of the child.

 Grandparents and great-grandparents can also seek partial physical custody or supervised physical custody in the following situations:

 - where the parent of the child is deceased, a parent or grandparent of the deceased parent may file an action under this section;